Kammerorchester Basel

-The chamber orchestra Kammerorchester Basel (also: Kammerorchesterbasel) was founded in Basel, Switzerland, in 1984.
+The chamber orchestra Kammerorchester Basel was founded in Basel, Switzerland, in 1984.
 In the tradition of Paul Sacher's Basler Kammerorchester, its focus is on both early music and contemporary classical music.
 The orchestra plays regularly without a conductor with their leading concertmasters Julia Schröder, Daniel Bard and Baptiste Lopez.

 The Basel Chamber Orchestra is recognised as one of the leading chamber orchestras in the classical music scene.
 Invitations to the most important worldwide concert houses and festivals shape their agenda, as well as their own subscription concerts in Basel.

 Principal Guest Conductor

 Giovanni Antonini has been the Principal Guest Conductor of the Basel Chamber Orchestra since the 2015/16 season.
 The conductor and flute player from Milan is known for his innovative interpretations of the baroque and classical repertoire.

 History

 Kammerorchester Basel, then called Serenata Basel, was formed by graduates of Swiss music academies.
 It was conducted by Johannes Schläfli until 1999.
 The ensemble assumed its present name in 1999 and has had no principal conductor since.
 Since then the chamber orchestra has developed its programme under the leadership of its own concertmasters and guests, as well as in cooperation with selected soloists like Maria João Pires, Sol Gabetta, Nuria Rial, Christoph Prégardien, Erwin Schrott, Khatia Buniatishvili and Patricia Kopatchinskaja, as well as conductors like Trevor Pinnock, Mario Venzago, Heinz Holliger, René Jacobs and Christophe Rousset.

 The orchestra performs both early and modern music and continues the tradition of Paul Sacher's Basler Kammerorchester (1926–1987).
 Music up to the classical period is performed on period instruments.
 Every year the orchestra also commissions new works.
 Performances are often led by the concertmaster.
 Guest conductors have included Paul Goodwin, Christopher Hogwood, Kristjan Järvi, Paul McCreesh and David Stern.

 Guest performances at the most popular concert halls in the world and regular invitations to renowned festivals around Europe are proof of the high level of recognition of the most internationally successful Chamber Orchestra in Switzerland.

 Since 2015/16, Giovanni Antonini, with whom the Basel Chamber Orchestra has had a close artistic relationship for years, has been the Principal Guest Conductor.